GabrielGilly/TOP-Calculator/readme.md

 - [x] display the result on the screen
 - [x] display an error message when divide by 0
 - [x] Round answer to fit the screen
-- [ ] Add a `.` function to enter float number max 1 float
+- [x] Add a `.` function to enter float number max 1 float
-- [ ] Sequence calculation, consider second operator as `=` and use the result as number #1
+- [x] Sequence calculation, consider second operator as `=` and use the result as number #1
-- [ x ClearAll button clear the calculator data
+- [x] ClearAll button clear the calculator data
-- [ ] Clear button clear current entry number
+- [x] Clear button clear current entry number
 - [ ] Add keyboard support

 ## Point to consider